clesssalvein/zfs-volume-replication/README.md

 # Description
-Simple Shell script for incremental replication ZFS Volumes using their snapshots.
+A simple shell script for incremental replication of ZFS volumes using their snapshots.

 # Usage